arktekk/rest-workshop/exercises/05-hypermedia-design/README.md

 "lead":
   Lead text, optional.

+The named listed above are concepts, which your format must contain, the encoding of concepts to elements/attributes/properties are up to you.

 More fields MAY appear at a different date.
 You must choose a strategy for modeling optional fields.